-If porting is achieved, your Client Transactions with us will terminate in accordance with our client clearing agreement.
+Your Client Transactions with us will terminate in accordance with our client clearing agreement.
 We would expect your back-up clearing broker to put in place new client transactions between itself and you.

 The type of account and level of segregation you choose will have an impact on the ability to port CCP Transactions and assets to a back-up clearing broker upon our default.